petioptrv/reminders-gtd/README.md

 set a due-date.
 This is the date on which they will become available.
 Of course, I won't manage that manually, so I put together a Shortcuts workflow for the next step.
 The workflow finds all reminders that have a `#deferred` tag and a past due date.
-It then removes both and flags the reminder, making available to work on.
+It then removes both and flags the reminder, making it available to work on.

 If I want to defer a task, but also have a due-date, in addition to flagging the task and adding the deferred date as a due-date, I set the actual due-date directive as part